 Always tell your participants that their personal details will be kept safe and won’t be shared with any third parties.
 Including this statement on your online survey can increase the response rate by inspiring trust.

 7. Spend time on your design

 An online survey that looks good and is presented well will have a higher response rate than one that looks like it has been thrown together quickly.
-Pay attention to layout, fonts, and colours, and incorporate design elements from your business website, like your logo.
+In approaching survey design pay attention to layout, fonts, and colours, and incorporate design elements from your business website, like your logo.

 8. Include images and video